Our YouTube Channel

 Well, like we said before we worship by singing together.
 We read a number of portions of scripture, believing that God’s Word is relevant and powerful.
 We pray together as a church family for our needs.
 We worship by giving in the offering (if you’re just checking us out, don’t feel obliged to give).
 Finally, we hear a message from God’s Word by our pastor that we hope will be relevant, challenging and inspirational (because God’s Word is all of those things).

 Anything else I should know?

 Oh yeah, thanks for asking!
 The first Sunday of every month we celebrate Communion.
 Similar to the Eucharist in other traditions, we take time to focus on the sacrifice of Christ on the cross for us and what it means to us today.

-The first Sunday of every month is Soup Sunday (when permitted).
-No coffee and snacks after the service.
-Instead we welcome everyone who can stay to join us for soup and desserts in the lower auditorium.
+The last Sunday of every month is Soup Sunday.
+Instead of coffee and snacks after the service, we welcome everyone who can stay to join us for soup and desserts in the lower auditorium.
 It’s a great time to meet new people and visit old friends … and it’s free!
 And delicious!